Analysis of Multipartite Entanglement Distribution using a Central Quantum-Network Node: Setup, Protocol and Model

 Another assumption made here is that all quantum connections are identical, i.e. $\Delta t$ and $q_\text{link}$ are the same for each of the $N$ connections between the factory node and the end nodes.
 Therefore, $\Delta t$ is used as the standard time unit throughout the rest of this paper, and one time step of duration $\Delta t$ during which attempts at Bell-state distribution take place is sometimes referred to as a ``round''. \\

 The time that it takes to send a classical message between the factory node and any of the end nodes is denoted $t_\text{cl}$.
 Since Step 4 of Protocol \ref{prot:factory} consists of sending classical messages, it will take $t_\text{cl}$ to finish that step.
 How large $t_\text{cl}$ is compared to $\Delta t$ depends on how the quantum connections are implemented.
 For example, in the case of heralded entanglement generation through photon interference, $\Delta t$ includes the time required to send photons to a midpoint station, and the time required to send back the measurement outcome to the nodes.
 Assuming classical signals travel at the same speed of light (in fiber) as the photons used to generate entanglement, this time is exactly equal to $t_\text{cl}$. $\Delta t$ may be further limited by, among others, the rate at which entangled photons can be emitted and by classical overhead due to e.g. synchronizing emission times \cite{pfaffUnconditionalQuantumTeleportation2014, pompiliExperimentalDemonstrationEntanglement2021, pompiliRealizationMultinodeQuantum2021}.
 In that case, $t_\text{cl} < \Delta t$.
 In this paper, we focus on the case $q_\text{link} \ll 1$.
 In that regime, the number of attempts required to successfully distribute a Bell state is typically very large.
-Then, as long as $t_\text{cl}$ is not much larger than $\Delta t$, the time that it takes to send a classical message will be very small compared to the total time required to distribute one GHZ state.
+Then, as long as $t_\text{cl}$ is not much larger than $\Delta t$, classical communication will only take up a negligibly small part of both the time required to distribute one GHZ state and qubit storage times.
 Therefore, we use $t_\text{cl} = 0$ throughout the rest of this paper.
 Additionally, we assume that all local operations executed at the factory node and the end nodes are instantaneous.
 These operations do not suffer from any speed-of-light delay, and their execution time will always become comparatively small for small enough $q_\text{link}$.
 Because both classical communication and local operations are modeled as instantaneous, Step 1 is the only step of Protocol \ref{prot:factory} with nonzero duration. \\

 All noise in the network is modeled by depolarizing channels, described by the action \cite{nielsenQuantumComputationQuantum2011}